-If you are registered to work in Spain and paying social security contributions, then you will be covered for state healthcare.
+If you work in Spain and pay social security contributions, then you receive state healthcare coverage.

 If you are not, but have been in Spain since before April 2012 and earn less than €100,000 you can register for healthcare as a Spanish resident through your local INSS.
 You can also access Spanish state healthcare by paying into a special monthly ‘pay-in’ public health insurance scheme (convenio especial); read more about Spanish health insurance.
 These are run individually by each of the autonomous regions.
 Monthly fees are €60 for under 65s and €157 for 65+.

 Note: once you are resident in Spain you cannot use a European Health Insurance Card (EHIC) unless you are a student.